What is the Chronic Disease Self-Management Program?

 - Techniques for relaxation and better breathing

-Participants take on an active role in the program.
+Participants take on an active role in the workshop.
 An example of a weekly activity is the use of a goal setting tool that participants learn about, called Action Plan.
-Participants make Action Plans each week and discuss them during the course.
+Participants make Action Plans each week and discuss them during the workshop.

 Who can attend?